Booking Terms and Conditions

 5) If You Change Your Booking: If, after our confirmation invoice has been issued, you wish to change your travel arrangements in any way, for example your chosen departure date or accommodation, we will do our utmost to make these changes but it may not always be possible.
 Any request for changes to be made must be in writing from the person who made the booking or your travel agent.
 You will be asked to pay an administration charge of at least £35 and any further cost we incur in making this alteration.
 You should be aware that these costs could increase the closer to the departure date that changes are made and you should contact us as soon as possible.

 Note: Certain travel arrangements (e.g. Apex Tickets) may not be changeable after a reservation has been made and any alteration request could incur a cancellation charge of up to 100% of that part of the arrangements.

 6) If You Cancel Your Holiday: You, or any member of your party, may cancel your travel arrangements at any time.
 Written notification from the person who made the booking or your travel agent on your behalf must be received at our offices.
 Since we incur costs in cancelling your travel arrangements, you will have to pay the applicable cancellation charges up to the maximum shown below, depending how many days in advance of the departure date we receive the cancellation instruction:

 90% minimum of total holiday cost

 100% of total holiday cost

-Note: specific items sold as part of a package may have more restricted cancellation conditions; for example some flights and rail tickets are non-refundable from the date of full payment being made.
-You will be advised at the time of booking.
+Note: specific items sold as part of a package may have more restricted cancellation conditions; for example some flights, rail tickets and other costs may be non-refundable from the date of booking and a higher non-refundable deposit will be required at the time of booking in these cases, which will supersede the amounts shown above.
+You will be advised of the deposit and cancellation conditions at the time of booking.

 See also our Refunds/Ticket refunds section for further information.